Current & Recent Projects

 European Archival Records and Knowledge Preservation

 Completed on 31 January 2017, the E-Ark Project is a “multinational big data research project that aims to improve the methods and technologies of digital archiving.”
-The project is producing a number of technical and archiving tools, metadata specifications and frameworks for e-archiving.
-During the project, partners are piloting an end-to-end OAIS-compliant service; it will also focus on the pre-ingest phase of data export.
+The project produced a number of technical and archiving tools, metadata specifications and frameworks for e-archiving.
 There are a number of papers about the project pilot available under Project Deliverables on the Resources page.

 Promoting and Enhancing Reuse of Information throughout the Content Lifecycle taking account of Evolving Semantics

-Running until 2017, the Pericles Project aims to “address the challenges of ensuring that digital content remains accessible in an environment that is subject to continual change.”
-The project is producing a number of technical tools for metadata extraction and analysis, including the Pericles Extraction Tool (PET).
-The project will also deliver a conceptual framework for representing preservation ecosystems and tools to support and manage digital ecosystems.
-The Pericles Project is testing their tools and frameworks for two case studies of digital objects in diverse fields: digital artworks at the Tate Modern and scientific data from the European Space Agency.
+Completed in early 2017, the Pericles Project aimed to “address the challenges of ensuring that digital content remains accessible in an environment that is subject to continual change.”
+The project produced a number of technical tools for metadata extraction and analysis, including the Pericles Extraction Tool (PET).
+The project also delivered a conceptual framework for representing preservation ecosystems and tools to support and manage digital ecosystems.

 The PREservation FORMAts for culture information/e-archives is a Pre-Commercial Procurement (PCP), co-funded EU project that aims to address the challenges of implementing standardised file formats for long-term preservation of digital objects.
 The project has funded, developed in collaboration and prototyped a number of open-source software tools for file format conformance checking: DPF Manager, veraPDF and MediaConch.